tmceld/blog/_posts/2024-01-29-RAG_with_Ollama.md

 The one thing worth pointing out here is that this will return a Document, but it also returns metadata _about_ the document, and, whats more, we can add to that metadata.
 ### Splitting the text
 Next we work on splitting the documents.
-This is handled by
+This is handled by the following:

 ```python
 from langchain.text_splitter import RecursiveCharacterTextSplitter